But there IS Hope...

-House of Hope is a Christian therapeutic school, home, and counseling center for hurting and vulnerable girls, ages 12-17 and their families.
+House of Hope of North Carolina is a Christian therapeutic school, home, and counseling center for hurting and vulnerable girls, ages 12-17 and their families.
 When there is a hurting teenage girl in a family, the entire family is affected and the entire family needs help.

 We use the terms hurting and vulnerable because even though some of the girls at House of Hope may have been in trouble, their actions stem from a deeper hurt that has not healed.

 Since 1998, we have served approximately 300 families (around 800 people including girls, parents, step-parents, grandparents, and siblings) within a 60-mile radius of Clayton.
 We are able to serve 8 families at a time with our residential program and up to 20 families receiving non-residential services.
 Our goal is to help heal each family member and bring reconciliation to the family as a whole.